NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B(B)
   - Changed to be 5BB(B) with A follow up intact
   - Change of hit angle to assist back turn combos
+- 8B
-- 8B second hit lifts on block, both hitboxes appear one frame later, slightly bigger hitboxes on the second hit; recovers slightly faster
+  - Second hit lifts on block
+  - Both hitboxes appear one frame later
+  - Slightly bigger hitboxes on the second hit
+  - Recovers slightly faster
 - RB
-  - Does 5BBB(B) when done in a string; with the A follow up intact
+  - Does 5BBB(B) when done in a string, with the A follow up intact
   - Damage increased from 18 to 19
   - Pushes on block with 4 more frames of blockstun
   - Has more backwards momentum on step back (41-51)
   - Hitbox is active for 5 more frames (2 to 7)
 - RA damage reduced from 19 to 15
 - 5A charge changed from 11f to 8f
+- 4A
-- 4A uses the same animation as 2X, starts up 4 frames sooner, ends 8 frames later
+  - Uses the same animation as 2X
+  - Starts up 4 frames sooner
+  - Ends 8 frames later
 - Act4A cannot be subbed at all (TODO: was this always the case?)
+- 6A
+  - Stagger added
+  - Turns better on hit
+  - More lift
-- 6A stagger added, turns better on hit, more lift, first three frames are intangible
+  - First three frames are intangible
 - 2A(A) added as 6A(A)
+- 5X
-- 5X damage increased from 65 to 80, starts moving in super freeze three frames sooner; two more active hitbox frames
+  - Damage increased from 65 to 80
+  - Starts moving in super freeze three frames sooner
+  - Two more active hitbox frames
+- 2X
-- 2X requires 75% meter to use, window starts up 3 frames faster and ends when the animation starts to change like other counters; drains slightly more than 12.5% meter on a miss at the end of the move; activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
+  - Requires 75% meter to use
+  - Window starts up 3 frames faster and ends when the animation starts to change like other counters
+  - Drains slightly more than 12.5% meter on a miss at the end of the move
+  - Activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
+- GRKnJ
+  - Made into RA
-- GRKnJ made into RA; appears closer to the opponent; lift reduced slightly
+  - Appears closer to the opponent
+  - Lift reduced slightly
 - JB
   - Goes a shorter distance when you release B in the first few frames (short hop)
   - Both distances have slightly faster fall at the end